ljpengelen/ljpengelen/README.md

 I'm Luc, a full-stack software engineer from Voerendaal, the Netherlands.
 I started working as a freelance software engineer and scrum master under the company name cofx in 2022: https://cofx.nl.
+I'm not afraid of picking up any language or technology, but most of my experience is with Java, Clojure, and React-based front ends.

-I wrote some blog posts for one of my previous employers, which are available on their [tech blog](https://www.kabisa.nl/tech/).
+I wrote some blog posts for Kabisa, one of my previous employers, which are available on their [tech blog](https://www.kabisa.nl/tech/).
 Hopefully, I'll pick up blogging again in the near future.
-Visit https://blog.cofx.nl to see whether we've already reached the near future.
+Visit [blog.cofx.nl](https://blog.cofx.nl) to see whether we've already reached the near future.

 I'll use this personal README.md as an introduction to my most noteworthy open source work.
 This is GitHub, after all.